 She was the instigator of the bone marrow (hematopoietic stem cell) transplant programme in Estonia and the Baltic States.

-She was the founder of the bone marrow transplant programme in Estonia (the first transplant taking place in 1993) and is the chairwoman of the Estonian Bioethics Council, a member of the European Bioethics Council and a member of the advisory committee of the European Commission's Horizon 2020 programme.
+She was the founder of the bone marrow transplant programme in Estonia (the first transplant taking place in 1993) and is the chairwoman of the Estonian Bioethics Council, a member of the European Bioethics Council and a member of the advisory committee of the European Commission's Horizon 2020 programme."Since 1991, when Estonia regained its independence, I’ve done everything to ensure that haematology and oncology patients get the treatment they need.
+In the early days even the most elementary medication was unavailable to us.

 The situation has improved significantly since then, but treatment options are improving all the time.
 Therefore we’re part of a process in which the shapers and funders of health care policy are expected to be flexible and quick to respond in the best interests of patients.